 Project management tools like Asana help improve a company’s productivity.
 They give a good structure for tracking projects that can be billed.
 This makes sure billing is correct and keeps track of total hours worked.

-Asana also makes time tracking more efficient.
-That is very important for correct billing practices.
-With correct logs of hours worked for clients and other work, it’s easier to figure out the correct pay rate per hour and overtime pay
+Asana enhances time tracking efficiency, which is crucial for accurate billing.
+Accurate logs of hours worked for clients and other tasks make it easier to calculate the correct pay rate and overtime pay.

 Best practices for managing billable and actual hours